 Now.
 Make no mistake- these are delicious if you dive into them all by yourself huddled around your kitchen island trying to take photographs of them for a blog post but you just can’t seem to wait so you keep taking nibbles of them (or scraping the bowl with a spoon from the mixture of goat cheese, basil, and honey with your finger… this may or may not have happened during the making of this recipe).

 But I believe that delicious food can be enhanced by

 two three things: 1) people to share it with, 2) a good wine paired specifically to that food, and 3) if you are lucky, beautiful weather so you can dine al fresco.

 I don’t want to tell you want to do, because you are an adult and can make your own decisions.
 But I will anyway.
 Next time you need an appetizer- whether it’s for a party or for a fancy dinner for two- you NEED to make these goat cheese balls.
-And you NEED to pair them with the perfect chilled white wine, which for me was Gloria Ferrer Chardonnay.
+Preferably with a nice cold glass of white wine.
 And if possible, you NEED to eat them outside in perfect sunny spring weather.

 This brings me to a key point: the goat cheese balls MUST be frozen before baking for at least thirty minutes.
 Why?
 Goat cheese is soft- very soft- and will become melty very quickly in the oven.
 If you freeze them before baking, it ensures that the outside gets nice and toasted and golden brown, without the cheese melting too much.
 They will stay together and retain their shape if you freeze them before.
 So, make sure you take this into account when you are making them in terms of timing.